-Quantum ready, set, go!
+Quantum computer ready, set, go!

 Cybersecurity is rapidly approaching a tipping point.
 The anticipated availability of quantum computers will render the public key infrastructure we currently rely on to secure our digital landscape obsolete.
 Without action, forget about your secrets, say goodbye to your competitive advantage, and prepare yourself to narrate the sweet memories of what privacy was to your grandchildren.
 We need to start revamping our cybersecurity infrastructure today and make it resilient against quantum computer attacks.
 This is known as Quantum-Safe security.

 As computers became more powerful, and able to crack current encryption defences, the answer was often to make the maths harder by making encryption keys longer.
 That’s fine if we’re talking about a classical computer – factoring an RSA 2048bit encryption key would take so long as to be practically impossible.
 However, quantum computers don’t just move the goal posts, they throw them away and start playing a different game entirely.